gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## fromFoldable

-Create a map from a foldable collection of key/value pairs, using the specified `Magma` to combine values for duplicate keys.
+Create a `ReadonlyMap` from a foldable collection of key/value pairs, using the specified `Magma` to combine values for duplicate keys.

 **Signature**